-In Newport Bay, the Clearwater Restaurant is right on the bay near the point most well know for sea lions.
-The food there is on par with Georgie’s with surf & turf, fish & chips, crab cakes, and even burgers if you don’t like seafood.
+In Newport Bay, the Clearwater Restaurant is right on the bay near the point most well known for sea lions.
+The food there is on par with Georgie’s with surf & turf, fish & chips, crab cakes, and even burgers if you aren’t in the mood for seafood.
 It was very hard to go wrong at this restaurant.
 We opted for the crab mac & cheese… can you blame us?

 Chowder Bowl at Nye Beach